step-hen-burke/msc-notes/lecture_notes/lectures_3_10_23.md

 	- rely on data from CSO and any additional data
 	- identify issues/problem's at present and make predictions / classifications into the future
 	- Must be about the population - keep it relevant
-- [ ] Look at Tuft's principles of data prep and visualization
+- [x] Look at Tuft's principles of data prep and visualization ✅ 2023-10-10
 -  Need to discuss use of programming paradigms
 - Jupyter notebook needs to have markdown comment cells
 - Follow KDD / CRISP-DM / Some paradigm and structure the report that way